Bertha von Suttner: Peace activism

-In 1907, Von Suttner was the only female to attend the Second Hague Peace Conference, which mainly pertained to the law of war.
-Von Suttner was actually highly critical of the 1907 conference, and warned of a war to come.
-When accepting her Nobel Peace prize, she said: ’(…) whether our Europe will become a showpiece of ruins and failure, or whether we can avoid this danger and so enter sooner the coming era of secure peace and law in which a civilisation of unimagined glory will develop.
+In 1907, Von Suttner was the only woman to attend the Second Hague Peace Conference, which mainly pertained to the law of war.
+Von Suttner was actually highly critical of the 1907 conference and warned of a war to come.
+When she accepted her Nobel Peace prize a year earlier, she had said: "(…) whether our Europe will become a showpiece of ruins and failure, or whether we can avoid this danger and so enter sooner the coming era of secure peace and law in which a civilisation of unimagined glory will develop.
 The many aspects of this question are what the second Hague Conference should be discussing rather than the proposed topics concerning the laws and practices of war at sea, the bombardment of ports, towns, and villages, the laying of mines, and so on.
-The contents of this agenda demonstrate that, although the supporters of the existing structure of society, which accepts war, come to a peace conference prepared to modify the nature of war, they are basically trying to keep the present system intact’.
+The contents of this agenda demonstrate that, although the supporters of the existing structure of society, which accepts war, come to a peace conference prepared to modify the nature of war, they are basically trying to keep the present system intact".

 Around this time, she also crossed paths with Anna Bernhardine Eckstein, another German champion of world peace, who influenced the agenda of the Second Hague Peace Conference.
 A year later she attended the International Peace Congress in London, where she first met Caroline Playne, an English anti-war activist who would later write the first biography of Suttner.

 In the run-up to World War I, Suttner continued to campaign against international armament.
 In 1911 she became a member of the advisory council of the Carnegie Peace Foundation.
 In the last months of her life, while suffering from cancer, she helped organise the next Peace Conference, intended to take place in September 1914.
 However, the conference never took place, as she died of cancer on 21 June 1914, and seven days later the heir to her nation's throne, Franz Ferdinand was killed, triggering World War I.